fmccallion-wiley/fmc-orderbook/README.md

 Orderbook is a Java Spring Boot application used for training purposes.
 It can be compiled using Maven;

+**IMPORTANT**
+This repository should remain read only, except to SRE course admins.

+If you need to modify this repository, you should clone it and then copy it to your own Git repository and work from their.

 ## Building

 ```